raviqqe/til-old/freebsd_server/nsd.md

 # DNS content server with nsd

+Updated on February 23, 2016: Tested with nsd v4.1.7

 This is how to build a DNS content (authoritative) server with `nsd`, one of the implementations.